2019 North Alabama Lions football team

 The 2019 North Alabama Lions football team represented the University of North Alabama during the 2019 NCAA Division I FCS football season.
 They were led by third-year head coach Chris Willis.
 The Lions played their home games at Braly Municipal Stadium as a first-year member of the Big South Conference.
 They finished the season 4–7, 3–4 in Big South play, however due to their transition to NCAA Division I, their official conference record is 0–0.

-Previous season

-The Lions finished the 2018 season with a record of 7–3, competing as an FCS independent.

 Preseason

 Big South poll

 The Big South preseason poll was released on July 21, 2019.
 Due to their transition to NCAA Division I, North Alabama was not ranked.

 Preseason All–Big South team

 The Lions had one player selected to the preseason all-Big South team.